dzvilius/visual-money-tracker/README.md

 #### Objectives

-- See a better overview of personal finances.
+- Display a breakdown of totals
-- Help to reduce spending and increase saving.
+- Compare income vs spending
+- Sort the transactions
+- Calculate and display the balance

 ### Users